 Test cases for Smartwatches

-# | Possible Test Case | Expected Result |
+| # | Possible Test Case | Expected Result |

-1 | Activate flight mode on smartphone/ tablet but not on the smartwatch. | The connection between the smartphone/ tablet and smartwatch will be lost.
-However, the smartwatch app must still work with the data that is available on the device.
+| 1 | Activate flight mode on smartphone/tablet but not on the smartwatch. | The connection between the smartphone/tablet and smartwatch will be lost.
+However, the smartwatch app must still work with data available on the device.
 Depending on the app it may show an error that the connection has been lost. |

-2 | Leave smartphone/ tablet on a table and move away with the smartwatch.
-Check how the smartwatch app is handling the connection loss with the smartphone/ tablet. | The connection loss between smartwatch app and smartphone/ tablet should not influence the app in the current state.
+| 2 | Leave smartphone/tablet on a table and move away with the smartwatch.
+Check how the smartwatch app handles the connection loss. | The connection loss between smartwatch app and smartphone/tablet should not influence the app in the current state.
 If the app relies on a permanent connection, the smartwatch app must show a proper error message to the user. |

-3 | If the smartwatch app uses sensors that rely on the skin surface or temperature, test the app with dry, sweaty or tattooed skin. | Some smartwatch sensors may have problems with dry, sweaty, or tattooed skin.
-If the smartwatch app under test is detecting problems with the sensors and the received data, it must show a proper error message informing the user about the problem. |
+| 3 | If the smartwatch app uses wearable health tech sensors that rely on the skin surface or temperature, test the app with dry, sweaty, or tattooed skin. | Some smartwatch sensors may have problems with dry, sweaty, or tattooed skin.
+If the smartwatch app is detecting problems with the sensors, it must show a proper error message informing the user about the problem. |

-4 | If your app offers movement features you must walk, run or stay at the same place. | The complete movement must be measured by the app.
-Depending on the speed of the movement the app must distinguish between walking, running or no movement.
+| 4 | If your app offers movement features, you must walk, run, or stay at the same place. | The complete movement must be measured by the app.
+Depending on the speed of the movement the app must distinguish between walking, running, or no movement.
 Watch out for performance issues while walking or running. |

-5 | If your app relies on GPS data, switch GPS off. | If the smartwatch app relies on GPS data, the app must handle the state that GPS is missing.
+| 5 | If your app relies on GPS data, switch GPS off. | If the smartwatch app relies on GPS data, the app must handle the state that GPS is missing.
 The app must show a useful text to the user. |

-6 | Test the smartwatch app with left and right hand. | The smartwatch app must be usable by left and right handers. |
+| 6 | Test the smartwatch app with left and right hand. | The smartwatch app must be usable by left and right handers. |

-7 | While testing the smartwatch app call the smartphone that is paired with the watch. | Incoming calls must pause the running watch app.
+| 7 | While testing the smartwatch app, call the smartphone that is paired with the watch. | Incoming calls must pause the running watch app.
 When the phone call is over, the watch app must be in the same state as before the call. |

-8 | Navigate to multiple sub screens to and from | Make sure while you come out of the sub screen, screen should point to the previous menu properly. |
+| 8 | Navigate to multiple sub screens to and from. | Make sure while you come out of the sub screen, the screen points to the previous menu properly. |

 Conclusion